Ideal for first time English teachers looking to gain valuable teaching experience in a safe and secure environment.

-Travel to Incheon airport (ICN) where you will take a short taxi ride to your orientation hotel (unless you need to complete quarantine at an ASQ hotel for 7 – 10 nights).
+Travel to Incheon airport (ICN) where you will take a short taxi ride to your orientation hotel.

-When you arrive, you’ll get a full week of cultural orientation (a mix of online and in-person activities according to Covid-19 regulations).
+When you arrive, you’ll get a full week of cultural orientation.

 You will learn about Korean culture, language, and society at orientation, as well as develop friendships with other teachers.
 Visits to a Taekwondo “dojang,” a Korean cooking class, a visit to the Korean war monument, and the Hanbok experience at the Grand Palace in Seoul were among other cultural excursions.